microsoft/TemplateStudio/docs/pages/settings-mvvmbasic.md

 }
 ```

 We must now update our uses of the ViewModel.

+### If your app is using the Blank or NavigationView structure

  In **SettingsView.xaml.cs** change the property declaration from this:

 ```csharp
 public SettingsViewModel ViewModel { get; } = new SettingsViewModel();